 Hillendale real estate guide & listings for sale

-In Hillendale, the majority of buildings are large apartment buildings, while small apartment buildings and single detached homes are also present in the housing stock.
-About 45% of properties in this neighbourhood were constructed in the 1960s and 1970s, while most of the remaining buildings were built pre-1960 and in the 1980s.
-This part of Kingston also has quite a good choice of housing size options - although this neighbourhood is particularly good for those looking for two bedroom homes.
-Renters occupy about 80% of the units in Hillendale while owners occupy the remainder.
+In Hillendale, roughly 55% of buildings are large apartment buildings, whereas the remainder are mainly small apartment buildings and single detached homes.
+Roughly 45% of properties in this neighbourhood were constructed between 1960 and 1980, while many of the remaining buildings were built pre-1960 and in the 1980s.
+This area offers mainly one bedroom and two bedroom homes.
+Roughly 80% of the population of this neighbourhood rent their home and the rest are owners.